austin-r-brown/airbnextdoor/README.md

 - Guests expected to be arriving or leaving
 - Every notification includes a full list of current/future bookings

+Additionally, an iCal file is hosted which can be subscribed to for bookings to be shown as calendar events on iPhone calendar.

 ### Installation

 - To use, you will first need to install the latest version of Node (https://nodejs.org/en/download).